 \subsection{QOOB outperforms Split-CQR at small sample sizes}

 QOOB needs $n$ times more computation than Split-CQR to produce prediction intervals, since one needs to make $n$ individual predictions.
-If fast prediction time is desired, our experiments in subsections~\ref{subsec:nominal-quantile} and \ref{subsec:QOOB-trees} indicate that Split-CQR is a competitive quick alternative.
-However, here we demonstrate that at the small sample regime, QOOB significantly outperforms Split-CQR on all six datasets that we have considered.
+If fast prediction time is desired, our experiments in Sections~\ref{subsec:nominal-quantile} and \ref{subsec:QOOB-trees} indicate that Split-CQR is a competitive quick alternative.
+However, here we demonstrate that at the small sample regime, QOOB significantly outperforms Split-CQR on all 6 datasets that we have considered.

 To make this comparison, we subsample the datasets to a smaller sample size and consider the mean-width and mean-coverage properties of QOOB ($2\alpha$) and Split-CQR ($2\alpha$) with $T = 100$.
 Figure~\ref{fig:width-n} contains the results with $n$ ranging from $30$ to $240$.
 We observe that at small $n$, QOOB does significantly better than Split-CQR.
 This behavior is expected since at smaller values of $n$, the statistical loss due to sample splitting is most pronounced.
 Since the overall computation time decreases as $n$ decreases, QOOB is a significantly better alternative in the small sample regime on all fronts.